svn2github/ixo-usb-jtag/usb_jtag/trunk/README.txt

  - host/devtest: Small utility to do some basic tests with usb_jtag adapter
  - host/openocd: Experimental usb_jtag/USB-Blaster driver for OpenOCD

-Where appropriate, the directories contain a file "readme.txt" with further information about purpose, usage and history.
+Where appropriate, the directories contain a file "README.txt" with further information about purpose, usage and history.

 -----------------------------------------------------------------------------